cds-hooks/docs/source/index.html.md

 associated with the request's `hookInstance`;
 when the EHR invokes the hook for a second time with the same `hookInstance`, the service can respond with decisions on as well as cards.)

+# Try it!

+You can try CDS Hooks in our test harness at http://cds-hooks.org